Background pattern

 Store below 30°C.

-Do not use this medication after the expiration date that appears on the packaging, after “CAD”.
+Do not use this medication after the expiration date shown on the packaging, after "EXP".
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and any unused medications at the SIGRE collection point in your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medications.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Apogar

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

 Aurovitas Spain, S.A.U.

-Avda. de Burgos, 16-D
+Avda.
+De Burgos, 16-D

-28036 Madrid,
+28036 Madrid

 Spain